 Rich has been the coach of the Voyagers’ First Lego League Robotics Team since 2007.
 Over the years he has taught and mentored the team which achieved two invitations to the New Jersey state championships, one of which they won!
 He has won the Coach/Mentor of the Year award for his efforts in preparing FLL Robotics teams.

-Currently, Rich is the Director of Admission and also heads the Technology Center.
+Currently, Rich heads the Technology Center.
 He teaches Upper School math, high school science, and STEAM (Science, Technology, Engineering, Arts, and Mathematics) classes.
 He also teaches various Electives and Essentials to all ages.
 His summer camp offerings have included robotics, technology, skateboard construction, rocketry, chemistry, and woodworking.
 In fact, several summers age Rich’s summer camp students built two canoes which they donated to the Girls Scouts of the Jersey Shore.

 Professionally, Rich’s passion for and understanding of progressive education has driven him to present at various educational conferences.
 Most recently he has offered a seminar about the Voyagers’ Project Week initiative at the Association for Constructivist Teaching Conference.

 “Whether you believe you can do a thing or not, you are right.” -Henry Ford

 Eatontown, NJ 07724